CeeThinwa/knowledge-hub/_sources/past-articles/nlp-toolbox-a.md

 ****

 This metaphorical toolbox, is what we will be unpacking in the remaining part of the series.
-Stay tuned for the next post!
+Read the next post [here](https://medium.com/@ceethinwa/delivering-success-in-natural-language-processing-projects-part-two-897e616bc8e2)!